clev98/clev98.github.io/content/pages/music.md

 - Kilar: Krzesany
 - Leshnoff: Symphony for Winds
 - Mozart: Sonata in A Minor, K.310
-- R. Schumann: Fantasie in C, Op.
-17
+- Dvořák: Violin Concerto
 - Prokofiev: Violin Concerto No. 2
 - Rachmaninoff: The Rock
 - Rachmaninoff: Piano Concerto No. 4
 - Rachmaninoff: The Bells
 - Saint-Georges: Symphony No. 1 in G Major
+- Schubert: Symphony No. 9 in C Major
+- R. Schumann: Fantasie in C, Op.
+17
 - Stravinsky: The Rite of Spring
 - Stravinsky: The Firebird
 - Tchaikovsky: Symphony No. 4